South Warwickshire Trust cares for 12 patients with Covid-19 in hospital

 South Warwickshire Trust was caring for 12 patients with coronavirus in hospital as of Sunday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on August 20 was up from four on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on August 27 was in line with the same day the previous week.

 Advertisement